Partner Sites

 BusinessBecause

-Google tops the list of the world’s most attractive employers for business students, according to a new report from employer branding expert Universum.
+Apple tops the list of the world’s most attractive employers for business students, according to a new report from employer branding expert Universum.

-Big tech firms are the most attractive
+Big tech and financial firms continue to be the most attractive

 At firms like Amazon, Google, and Apple, MBA grads are hired in a wide range of roles, including finance, product management, supply chain management, and marketing, adding to the attractiveness of these companies.